Department of English

 Forthcoming Book Chapters

 Sylvia Plath's Library.
-A visual archive displaying photographs of covers of the books that Plath owned and annotated, which are housed at Smith College, Indiana University, and Emory University.
+A visual archive displaying covers of the books that Plath owned and annotated, which are housed at Smith College, Indiana University, and Emory University.

 Sylvia Plath Map of Northampton.
 An annotated walking guide of the places Plath lived and visited as a student and teacher at Smith College from 1950-1955 and 1957-1958. *6,154 views as of 8.9.18.